How fair value measurements impact companies

-Both the FASB and the IASB have issued guidance In order to provide consistency related to fair value measurements.
+Both the FASB and the IASB have issued guidance on consistency in fair value measurements.
 Overall, that guidance provides a framework for measuring assets and liabilities at fair value as well as requiring robust disclosures around the judgments and inputs behind the measurements.
-Application of the guidance can be complex and require significant judgment.
+Applying the guidance can be complex and requires significant judgment.

 - Companies should analyze how fair value is determined when no active market exists, and establish procedures to develop the appropriate disclosures.
 Valuation professionals may need to be involved early in the process.

 - Appropriate and robust disclosures in the financial statements are necessary to inform investors about measurement methods and uncertainty.

 What companies should do

 - Develop a refined focus on fair value measurements.